 Students have one to three roommates and decorate their rooms to be their own.
 Housemates have the opportunity to develop deep friendships, and many students have referred to their Chrysalis peers as “sisters.”

 Erich Fromm first used the term “biophilia” to describe humans’ love of life or living systems in 1984.
 Simply put, Fromm realized that humans feel drawn to nature.
 Chrysalis campus is outside of town, sprawled along a lake and extending into the surrounding woods, allowing ample time and opportunity for students to find or expand upon their own innate love of the outdoors.
-With minimal landscaping, we’ve preserved much of the natural environment and students love to spend their time outside, whether they’re playing guitar, drawing or painting, writing or going on a walk with their therapist.
+Students love to spend their time outside, whether they’re playing guitar, drawing or painting, writing or going on a walk with their therapist.

 Teaching Life Skills

 Our academic program consists of 40 students and eight faculty members.
-It’s easy to do the math and see that with that remarkable ratio, our teachers are able to provide instruction and support, both within their small classes and outside of class, which are individualized to meet each student’s unique academic needs.
-Surrounded by a savvy clinical program consisting of six therapists and a clinical director, our students steadily mature into well-rounded adolescents and young adults.
+With this remarkable ratio, our teachers are able to provide instruction and support, both within their small classes and outside of class, which are individualized to meet each student’s unique academic needs.
+Surrounded by a savvy clinical program consisting of therapists and a clinical director, our students steadily mature into well-rounded adolescents and young adults.
 There’s more to life than school and therapy, though, and Chrysalis is dedicated to improving all the other areas of students’ lives as well.